Reversible time travel with freedom of choice: Examples

 By Theorem~\ref{thm:go}, we can extend~$w$ to a {\em reversible\/} process function~$w'$.
 To this end, we introduce source and sink spaces, both isomorphic to $\mathbb{R}^3$, with variables $e_0, e_1, e_2$ and $s_0, s_1, s_2$, respectively.
 The extended process function $w':\ \mathbb{R}^6 \rightarrow \mathbb{R}^6$ is given by

-Given the process defined by the function above, three observers in regions $R,S,T$ receive each a system from the respective past boundary and can perform {\em arbitrary\/} deterministic operations on it, sending the result out the respective future boundary.
+This process allows three observers in regions $R,S,T$ to perform arbitrary deterministic operations on the system they receive from the respective past boundary, sending the result out the respective future boundary.
 The outgoing systems then enter the CTC region and undergo some reversible transformation, interacting with each other and with the output of the source~$\source$, eventually determining the state in the past of each region and of the sink~$\sink$~(Fig.~\ref{fig:example}).

 Crucially, the input state of each region depends non-trivially on the output state of the other two, thus each observer can communicate to every other.
 Thus, we have a situation where three observers can experimentally verify to be each {\em both in the past and in the future\/} of each other, they can perform {\em arbitrary\/} local operations, and {\em no contradiction\/} ever emerges.